Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 Best for: Cost-sensitive international users

-Verdict: Functional barcode scanning; UI shows age.
+Verdict: Functional, free barcode scanning; UI shows age.

 Quick Comparison